Mac Users

 BootCamp

 Apple's own free BootCamp allows you to boot into Windows or the Mac OS (but not at the same time) and this allows most applications to work just as if the computer was made for Windows.
-You still need a licensed copy of Windows, but BootCamp itself is free, just download it from Apple if it isn’t already on your computer.
+You still need a copy of Windows, but BootCamp itself is free, just download it from Apple if it isn’t already on your computer.
 Once installed you can start your computer up in BootCamp, and have a system that looks, feels and works just like any other Windows computer.
-To go back to the Mac environment you then need to restart the computer.
+To go back to the Mac environment, you then need to restart the computer.

 Parallels and Fusion

-You can also use Parallels or VMWare's Fusion, these allow you to run almost any other OS, including Windows' several versions alongside your Mac programs.
+If you have a current or recent Apple Silicon Mac then you are best off with Parallels or VMWare's Fusion.
+These allow you to run almost any other OS, including Windows' several versions alongside your Mac programs.
 It can be set up so that the Windows part is almost transparent, your radio program just kind of runs and you don't even know that it is a Windows application if you don't look too closely.
-These applications are very similar in look, feel and feature set as well as cost (about $70 for the program).
-Again, you need to supply your own copy of Windows.

 Parallels OR Fusion?